A Gauge Set Framework for Flexible Robustness Design: Mathematical Proofs

-implying $w_3 \in \left(\mathcal V^\dagger\right)^\circ_{\ess(\mathcal V)}$ by definition.
 Finally, the subsequent three identities in the statements follow directly by the uniqueness and orthogonality of the two decompositions, and the convexity, closedness, and containing zero are preserved by the intersection that defines $\mathcal V^\dagger$. \pfend

 \gcomp* \pfstart We prove by induction.
 The basic case $m=1$ is true by Theorem~\ref{thm:dist}.
 Then, the case of $m$ can be written as follows by the induction hypothesis: